MicrosoftDocs/sdk-api/sdk-api-src/content/control/nf-control-ivideowindow-get_fullscreenmode.md

 ## -remarks

 When the Filter Graph Manager is switching to full-screen mode, it calls this method to determine whether the current video renderer supports this mode.
 If the renderer does not have inherent support for full-screen playback, it should return E_NOTIMPL.
-If if does, it should return S_OK, and also return the correct value in the <i>FullScreenMode</i> parameter.
+If it does, it should return S_OK, and also return the correct value in the <i>FullScreenMode</i> parameter.

 ## -see-also